False discovery rate: Controlling procedures

 The settings for many procedures is such that we have $H_1, \ldots, H_m$ null hypotheses tested and $P_1, \ldots, P_m$ their corresponding p-values.
 We list these p-values in ascending order and denote them by $P_{(1)}, \ldots, P_{(m)}$.
 A procedure that goes from a small test-statistic to a large one will be called a step-up procedure.
 In a similar way, in a "step-down" procedure we move from a large corresponding test statistic to a smaller one.

 Benjamini–Hochberg procedure

 The Benjamini–Hochberg procedure applied to a set of m = 20 ascendingly ordered p-values, with a false discovery control level α = 0.05.
 The p-values of the rejected null hypothesis (i.e. declared discoveries) are colored in red.
 Note that there are rejected p-values which are above the rejection line (in blue) since all null hypothesis of p-values which are ranked before the p-value of the last intersection are rejected.
 The approximations MFDR = 0.02625 and AFDR = 0.00730, here.

-The Benjamini–Hochberg procedure (BH step-up procedure) controls the FDR at level $\alpha$.
+The Benjamini–Hochberg procedure (BH step-up procedure) controls the FDR at level $\alpha$ under certain conditions, such as independent test statistics.
 It works as follows: